 You need to allocate time for research and study.
 Research must always be of high quality in order to produce knowledge, ways, and means applicable to the drafting of the business plan and its execution.
 Read the materials from reliable sources to gather up verified and credible information.

 The executive summary is the first of the business plan.
-It offers a synopsis of your overall retail business plan and highlights the vital points you want to address in the rest of your document.
+It offers a synopsis of your overall retail business plan and highlights the vital points you want to address in the rest of your formal document.
 In the executive summary, the company information, business description, the mission and vision statement, and the ownership status must all be included.
 The summary must be written in a clear and concise manner because it serves as an advance organizer that will catch the attention of the reader.

 Different retail stores cater to different kinds of customers or consumers.
 Identify the people who will benefit from your goods and services.
 Doing a target market analysis will help you identify the basic customer demographics.
 When you have done a survey with your market, interpret it then figure out ways on how to appeal to these customers by letting them know that you have the solution to their needs.